 - Wear your support.
-If the sector you’re interested in is selling or distributing wearable merchandise, then sport their colors during National Volunteer Week.
+If the sector you’re interested in is selling or distributing wearable merchandise, like custom printable wristbands, then sport their colors during National Volunteer Week.
 Wear an embossed wristband, cap, shirt, lapel pin, lanyard, or hoodie with a messaging on it.
 This way, you can raise awareness about the cause to large crowds without needing to say a word about it.

 - Attend local events, or volunteer yourself to a local organization.
 No one would benefit more from your efforts than the people in your local community.
 You can be a warm body for any charity fundraisers happening in the second week of April, be they in the form of a music concert, a film screening, talent show, or charity ball.
 Better yet, get in contact with your local orphanage, soup kitchen, home for the elderly, fire department, or youth center.